FlowSteer: Towards Agents Designing Agentic Workflows via Reinforced Progressive Canvas Editing: Methodology:

 \subsection{\canvas{} and Agent Initialization}

-\flowr{} follows a ReAct-based agent paradigm~\citep{react2022}, where a lightweight policy model (\director{}) interacts with an executable canvas environment (\canvas{}) to construct the workflow graph $\mathcal{G}$ (Definition 1).
-We define the canvas environment, operator library, action space, state space, and orchestration target.
+\flowr{} follows a ReAct-based agent paradigm~\citep{react2022}: a lightweight policy model (\director{}) interacts with an executable canvas environment (\canvas{}) to construct the workflow graph $\mathcal{G}$ (Definition 1).
+The canvas, operator library, action space, and state space below jointly fix the agent--environment interface that the rest of the section builds on.

 \textbf{\canvas{} $\mathcal{C}$.} The \canvas{} is the environment that maintains the workflow graph state $\mathcal{G}_t$ and provides executable feedback at each orchestration step: